Introduction to Cyber Security Incidents

 Attack Vectors of Cyber Security Incidents

-- Removable Media or External Media: Removable media like CD, flash drive, or peripheral device executes the attack.
+- Removable Media or External Media: Removable media like a CD, flash drive, or peripheral device executes the attack.

 Conclusion